regorxxx/Playlist-Tools-SMP/presets/Search by/readme.txt

 Both may be used in buttons, tools or with Playlist Tools's Pools (pools' themes and recipes arguments may link to these files).

+Recipes and filter files may be set to 'Hidden' (file attribute) to not show them on Foobar scripts.

 Filters are pre-defined queries meant to be used as forced queries to filter the library, independently of the recipe, theme or other config set.
 Currently used on the customizable 'search_bydistance' button.